Positional Bias in Long-Document Ranking: Impact, Assessment, and Mitigation: Ranking with Cross-Encoding Long-Document Models

-Replacing the standard BERT model in the vanilla BERT ranker with a BERT variant that ``natively'' supports longer documents (e.g., Big-Bird \cite{BigBird2020}) is, perhaps, the simplest way to deal with long documents.
-We collectively call these models as LongP models.
-For a typical BERT model, however, long documents and queries need to be split or truncated so that the overall number of tokens does not exceed 512.
+Replacing the standard BERT model in the vanilla BERT ranker with a BERT variant that ``natively'' supports longer documents is conceptually the simplest way to handle long documents.
+We collectively refer to these models as \emph{LongP} models.
+For many older BERT models with limited context size, long documents and queries still need to be split or truncated so that the total number of tokens does not exceed 512.
 In the \emph{FirstP} mode, we process only the first chunk and ignore the truncated text.
 In the \emph{SplitP} mode, each chunk is processed separately and the results are aggregated.
-In the remaining of this section, we discuss these approaches in detail.
+In the remaining of this section, we discuss \emph{LongP} and \emph{SplitP} approaches in detail.
+We conclude the discussion with a description of several miscellaneous models, most of which we were unable to implement due to incomplete information or missing code.

-\subsubsection{LongP models}
+\subsection{LongP models}

-In our work, we benchmark two popular LongP models: Longformer \cite{longformer2020} and Big-Bird \cite{BigBird2020}.
-In that, we use the same approach to score documents as with the vanilla BERT ranker, namely, concatenating queries with documents and making a prediction based on the contextualized embedding of the \clstok\ token \cite{nogueira2019passage}.
+In our work, we benchmark both sparse-attention and full-attention models.
+Sparse attention LongP models include two popular variants: Longformer \cite{longformer2020} and Big-Bird \cite{BigBird2020}.
+In this setting, we use the same approach to score documents as with the vanilla BERT ranker, namely, concatenating queries with documents and making a prediction based on the contextualized embedding of the \clstok\ token \cite{nogueira2019passage}.
 Both Big-Bird and Longformer use a combination of the local, ``scattered'' (our terminology), and global attention.
 The local attention utilizes a sliding window of a constant length where each token attends to each other token within this window.
 In the case of the global attention, certain tokens can attend to \emph{all} other tokens and vice-versa, In Big-Bird, only special tokens such as \clstok\ can attend globally.
 In Longformer, the user have to select such tokens explicitly.
-Following Beltagy et al.~\cite{longformer2020}, who applied this technique to question-answering, we ``place'' global attention only on query tokens.
+Following Beltagy et al.~\cite{longformer2020}, who applied this technique to question-answering, we designate global attention only for query tokens.
 Unlike the global attention, the scattered attention is limited to restricted sub-sets of tokens, but these subsets do not necessarily have locality.
-In Big-Bird the scattered attention relies on random tokens, whereas Longformer uses a dilated sliding-window attention with layer- and head-specific dilation.
+In Big-Bird, the scattered attention uses randomly selected tokens, whereas Longformer uses a dilated sliding-window attention with layer- and head-specific dilation.